Europe: Unearthing the Past - Maymester 2020

 - Free Day

 All hotels are centrally located and include breakfast and access to WiFi (occasionally for a fee).
 Several group meals are included, otherwise, students will have many food options at various price points.

-The basic cost of the program is estimated at $3,668.00 Tuition is not included in this cost.
+The basic cost of the program is estimated at $3,668.00 (Subject to change for 2020).
+Tuition is not included in this cost.
 See bursar.uga.edu for tuition rates.
 The cost of the program includes:

 - Program Deposit (due after acceptance to program) - applied towards total program cost